 Odis Johnson Jr., WUSTL; Christopher St. Vil, University at Buffalo, SUNY; Keon L. Gilbert, St. Louis University; Melody Goodman, New York University; Cassanda Johnson, BJC

 Study 3: Fatal Youth Encounters with Police: Assessing Race, Geospatial and Institutional Mechanisms

 This analysis addresses investigates fatal youth encounters with police by estimating the odds that individuals under the age of 25 will have a fatal interaction with police using hierarchical linear modeling and data from the Law Enforcement Management and Administrative Statistics (LEMAS) survey, collected by the Bureau of Justice Statistics, and Census characteristics.
 We find that the agency odds of killing someone under the age of 25 is highest for Hispanics at a ratio of 4 to 1, and significant for African Americans at a ratio of 3 to 1, in comparison to white Americans, after including geospatial characteristics, and measures of agency social cohesion, accountability, and community engagement.

 Odis Johnson Jr., WUSTL; Karishma Furtado, WUSTL; Cassanda Johnson, BJC; Nicole Ackermann, WUSM; David de la Cerda, Wake Forest School of Medicine

-This study is scheduled to be released in early April 2018.
+This study is scheduled to be released in September 1, 2018.